whoafridi/whoafridi/README.md

 <details>
 <summary>What I do? 👨‍💻</summary>
   <pre>
-  # I'm a Junior Airtificial Intelligence Engineer at <a href="https://deepsightai.com/">DeepSightAI</a>
+  # I'm a researcher from CI lab.
   # Currently working on Computer Vision.
-  # Also have working experience with DIU NLP & ML Research lab.
   # I'm a passionate individual who always thrive to work on end to end products.

   </pre>